apmiller108/beatbrain/PROJECT.md

 - [ ] Filter by Year range
 - [ ] Filter by date added range
 - [ ] Filter by last played date
 - [ ] Persist the selected filters on the playlist record.
 Show this data to the user on demand.
+This could potentially
 ## TODOs for Feature: Playlist (Phase 4: harmonic mixing engine)
 - [ ] Remove limit from DB query
 - [ ] Add harmonic mixing select with options none, strict and creative (discuss this)